Samsung/tizen-docs/docs/application/web/guides/data/file-system.md

 - To access a file or directory within the virtual file system, you must use the fully qualified path, `<root name>/<path>`, where `<rootname>` is the name of the virtual root and `<path>` is the relative path to the file or directory within the root.

    > **Note**
    > When you use a path to access the device file system, make sure that the file path encoding uses the default encoding of the platform.

-- To access a file or directory, you must also retrieve a file handle using the `resolve()` method of the `FileSystemManager` interface.A file handle is a reference object that points to and represents a file or directory.
+- To access a file or directory, you must also retrieve a file handle using the `resolve()` method of the `FileSystemManager` interface.
+  A file handle is a reference object that points to and represents a file or directory.

 The `isFile` and `isDirectory` attributes of the `File` interface (in [mobile](../../api/latest/device_api/mobile/tizen/filesystem.html#File), [wearable](../../api/latest/device_api/wearable/tizen/filesystem.html#File), and [TV](../../api/latest/device_api/tv/tizen/filesystem.html#File) applications) identify the type of the object: for example, for a file, the `isFile` attribute is set to `true` and the `isDirectory` attribute to `false`.